Skip to main content

 }

 Since custom properties do not have types, they can be overridden in unexpected ways.
-For example, consider what happens if you define --my-color with a URL.
+For example, consider what happens if you define --my-color with a Url.

 .thing {